 As a student at Mount Holyoke College, you have a range of options and channels when it comes to resolving conflict.
 All members of the community are encouraged to attempt conflict resolution in an informal way when possible.
 Often, the most effective avenue for addressing concerns is direct conversation with the involved parties; reasoned discussion of the issue will often bring about a resolution and new understanding.
-AccessAbility Services and the Section 504 Coordinator/Dean of Students are available for confidential counseling for students interested in the informal process of resolving conflict.
+AccessAbility Services and the Section 504 Coordinator/Associate Dean of The College are available for confidential counseling for students interested in the informal process of resolving conflict.
 If the informal process does not work, a student may file a formal grievance with the Section 504 Coordinator.

 Accommodation or Access Difficulty